Backed by Research, Built for Classrooms

 Science impact

-Higher science proficiency in Grades 5 and 6 is correlated with higher school-level Mission.io usage (Mission.io, 2025c).
+Higher school science proficiency in Grades 4, 5, and 6 is associated with higher school-level Mission.io usage (Mission.io, 2026)

 Literacy Impact